2013 Israeli municipal elections

-Municipal elections were held in Israel on 22 October 2013.
+The 2013 Municipal elections in Israel were held on 22 October 2013.
 Turnout was low, with only 43% of those eligible voting, compared to 51% in 2008.

 In Jerusalem, the incumbent Nir Barkat won re-election with 52% against challenger Moshe Lion, who gained 45%, as did Tel Aviv's Mayor, Ron Huldai, who won re-election against Member of the Knesset Nitzan Horowitz from the Meretz Party.